Do At-Home Skincare Devices Really Work?

 Do They Work?

-- Studies show that at-home laser hair removal can reduce hair growth over time, but it’s less effective than professional treatments.
+• At-home laser hair removal is less effective than professional treatments.

-- Downside: Lower energy levels compared to in-office treatments make results slower and less dramatic.
+• Downside: Lower energy levels compared to in-office treatments result in slower and less dramatic outcomes.

 Microneedling Pens & Dermarollers

-How They Work: These devices create tiny micro-injuries in the skin to stimulate collagen and elastin production, leading to smoother and firmer skin.
+How They Work: These devices create tiny micro-injuries in the skin to stimulate the production of collagen and elastin, leading to smoother and firmer skin.

 Do They Work?

-- Downside: Home devices may increase infection risk if not used properly.
+• Downside: Home devices may increase the risk of infection if not used properly.

 Are At-Home Devices as Effective as Professional Treatments?